johann-solo/oliveandmango.github.io/_posts/blog/2017-08-15-terikayi-salmon-skewers-with-sesame-buckwheat-soba-noodles.md

 * 4 boneless skinless salmon fillets sliced or cut in chunks (cut while still slightly frozen or place in the freezer for 10-15 min to freeze the fillets slightly which will make slicing easier)

-* &frac13; cup Tamari or soya sauce
+* &frac13; cup Tamari or soy sauce

 * &frac14; cup honey